JeanTiH/Jean_Portfolio_Public/KBAI/ARC-AGI/README.md

 - Incremental rule expansion rather than model replacement
 - Human-like reasoning for simple tasks, algorithmic precision for complex ones
 - Trades adaptability for transparency and speed

-A detailed comparison between agent reasoning and human reasoning is discussed in the final report :contentReference[oaicite:2]{index=2}.

 ---